okta/okta-oidc-js/packages/okta-react/README.md

 ### `ImplicitCallback`

 `ImplicitCallback` handles the callback after the redirect.
-By default, it parses the tokens from the uri, stores them, then redirects to `/`.
+By default, it parses the tokens from the uri, stores them, then redirects to `/` or the specified default pathname.
 If a `SecureRoute` caused the redirect, then the callback redirects to the secured route.

 ### `withAuth`